Quillraven/Quilly-s-Adventure/README.md

 Until then feel free to check out the game or use the framework behind it for your own games!

 ![image](https://user-images.githubusercontent.com/93260/77850983-764e3b80-71d6-11ea-8f14-27e9c596cda4.png)

----

-### Import to Intellij

-Due to the reason that Intellij does not like it when using an android plugin in a subproject (it makes all other projects an android project in that case), the android project became its own main project.

-Therefore, you need to import the main `build.gradle.kts` first to get the `desktop` and `core` module running.
-Afterwards open your module page `File -> Project Structure -> Modules` and add the android folder as a new module using the `+` icon (import as gradle).
-After that you should be ready to go! 😊

 ![image](https://user-images.githubusercontent.com/93260/77858359-55e8a600-7203-11ea-848c-39f90af4e4a6.png)